Castelo de São Jorge

 • Belém

 Ordered by Manuel I in memory of Infante Dom Henrique of Portugal (Prince Henry the Navigator), this monastery has been a national monument since 1907 and a UNESCO World Heritage site since 1983.
-Built in the 16th century, it was donated at the time to the monks of the Order of Saint Jerome, and in 2016 it became part of the National Pantheon.
-The monastery’s church (Igreja de Santa Maria de Belém) holds the tombs of Luís de Camões, Vasco da Gama and Sebastião I, whose remains were brought there by Filipe I in an attempt to put an end to the popular belief that Sebastião I would return to save Portugal.
-But few people actually believe that these remains are those of the Desired King.
-And let’s not forget: the famous Pastéis de Belém are only 500 metres away from the monastery.
+Built in the sixteenth century, it was donated at the time to the monks of the Order of Saint Jerome, and in 2016 it became part of the National Pantheon.
+The monastery’s church (Igreja de Santa Maria de Belém) holds the tombs of Luís de Camões, Vasco da Gama and Sebastião I, whose remains were brought there by Filipe I in an attempt to put an end to the popular belief that Sebastião I would return to save Portugal, although few people actually believe that these remains are those of the Desired King.
+Bonus: the famous Pastéis de Belém bakey is only a five-minute walk away.

 Advertising